Personalized Vaccine With Immunotherapy for Early-Stage or Metastatic Triple Negative Breast Cancer

 About the Study

-This study is testing a personalized cancer vaccine designed using proteins identified from a person’s tumor.
-The goal of the study is to evaluate the safety of the vaccine, determine the best dose, and understand how the immune system responds when the vaccine is given alone or in combination with checkpoint inhibitors (drugs that help the immune system recognize and attack cancer), such as pembrolizumab or ipilimumab.
+This study is testing a personalized cancer vaccine designed using proteins taken from a person’s tumor.
+The goal of the study is to evaluate the safety of the vaccine, determine the best dose, and understand how the immune system responds when the vaccine is given alone or in combination with drugs.
+The study is open to people with breast cancer and people with breast cancer.

 This Study is Open To: